 And there’s another benefit of roasting garlic — the amazing aroma that will fill your home!
 This is, of course, great weekend cooking!

-I realize there are a few out there with an aversion to garlic (or perhaps to the somewhat "strong" breath it causes), but I think you might feel differently after you roast it!
+I realize there are a few out there with an aversion to garlic, but you might feel differently after you roast it!
 Give it a go!